Israr-Ali243/Israr-Ali243/README.md

 - 👋 Hi, I’m Israr Ali
 - 👀 A Passionate Deleveloper from Pakistan
-- 🌱 I’m currently Working on Java(FrameWorks) Travelling and Tour Management System
+- 🌱 I’m currently Working on Java FrameWorks and woking on project is Travelling and Tour Management System
 - 💞️ All of my projects are available at
 - 📫 How to reach me at  https://www.linkedin.com/in/israr-ali-376828218